decision-making-mike/sql-postgresql-learning/README.md

 # SQL and PostgreSQL learning

-A blog and a repository documenting my learning of SQL, PostgreSQL, and databases in general
+A blog and a repository documenting my learning of SQL, PostgreSQL, and databases in general.

 [ongoing-todos.txt](ongoing-todos.txt)